namin-amin/go-spa-template/Readme.md

 - This will run  the app in production mode using the embedded files instead of proxy.
 ----

+Envirnment files reading is configured, currently supports
+- .env : for production
+- .env.dev : for development

 NOTE & WARNINGS 🔥
 --
 - Check make file before running.
 This template used bun for npm package management change it to your preferred one during use(npm/yarn).